 Minnesota’s climate is shifting.
 Our forests are getting warmer and wetter, changing the habitat suitability for species in regions across the state.

 Climate scientists with the USDA Forest Service have identified a number of species with the potential to migrate into new ranges as the climate continues to change.
-We are asking volunteers to become Tree Trackers to help find, identify and report these trees to iNaturalist.
+In continuation of this project from 2024, we are asking volunteers to become Tree Trackers to help find, identify and report these trees to iNaturalist.
 Follow the steps below to join the project.

 Note: Volunteers who have planted any of these trees in their yards or landscapes can opt to join the Tree Steward Journal project to help researchers fill in vital knowledge gaps about the survival, health and ecological interactions of climate migrant trees.
 Visit the Tree Steward Journal project webpage to learn how you can help.